Thursday 23 April, 2026

 9.00 am: Doors & Coffee

-10:00 am: AI and Data Policy - 45 mins - speaker document sent Session Title: AI and the Future of the Australian Music Industries
+10.00 am: AI and the Future of the Australian Music Industries

-Presenters: A/Prof Jake Goldenfein (Melbourne Law School), Dr Joel Stern (RMIT University), Dr Sophie Freeman (RMIT/Melbourne University)
+Associate Professor Jake Goldenfein (Melbourne Law School), Dr Sophie Freeman (RMIT/Melbourne University)

 11.00 am: Break